Anniepoo/troll_asset/README.md

 A troll asset.

+## Revisions

+ * 1.1  - Painted texture, big improvement.
+Added backdrop and improved lighting in thumb.

 ## Roadmap

- * Improve the texture, replace the procedural texture with a painted image  (Done - improved the procedural texture, it's now better than painted)
  * Add constraints to mesh bones
  * Add hand and foot IK
  * Add a couple accessories - a hammer and a rock